Mehnazkhan1/Mobile-Game-Retention-Project/README.md

 Given the data above, we observed that from the trendline, overall, the retention rate was relatively consistent throughout the year(Average 65.46%).
 From a growth perspective, while the retention rate is stable in the trendline, the growth hasn't significantly increased since the Q1.
 There appear to be a few noticeable peaks in the retained player count (e.g. day 55 & 277), but it quickly adjusted back to the average line.
 The result may be a signal to remind us, perhaps, it's time to reshift our foucs back on Long-term retention and YOY growth strategies.

 # Q2: Do players with rolling 30-day retention come from specific regions?
-In this analsis it looks like this game is equally famous in all the locations because we could see a huge difference in numbers.
-Location with Retention

 ![image](https://user-images.githubusercontent.com/94933743/156236702-358f7e86-797b-4c72-b1d4-5dac194d45d5.png)